device42/device42-docs/docs/apps/business-services/building-business-services-in-device42.md

   }}
 />

-The **Global View** (left pane) displays a high-level view of the device communication.
-The **Local View** (right pane) will drill down to display the services and applications that are building these connections.
-These are connections Device42 has detected to known (in Device42) devices since the very first time you performed the discovery.
+The **Global View** (left pane) displays a high-level view of the device's communication.
+The **Local View** (right pane) drills down to display the services and applications that build the connections used for communication.
+These are connections Device42 has detected to known devices (in Device42) since the very first time you performed the discovery.

-To display connections to undiscovered devices, select **Display Options** above the topology view and uncheck **Hide client IP addresses with no device/Managed Resources**, and any connections to undiscovered devices should appear.
+To display connections to undiscovered devices, select **Display Options** above the Topology view and uncheck **Hide client IP addresses with no device/Managed Resources**.
+Any connections to undiscovered devices should be revealed.

 <ThemedImage
   alt="'Hide client IP addresses with no device' option unchecked"